Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 For my final mlestone, I added notifications to my app if the user's posture is bad.
 I also soldered all of my components from a breadboard to a protoshield to make my project more permanent.

 ## Challenges Faced
+I faced several challenges while working on my final milestone.
+One of the challenges I faced while working on my project were soldering all of my components onto the proto shield from a breadboard.
+Initially, on my first attempt, I missaligned the header pins when soldering, so the proto shield wasn't able to connect to the arduino.
+As a result, I add to get a new proto shield and I resolderd the header pins.
+I learned to use basking tape this time so that the header pins wouldn't fall out or move around.
+It worked the next time, and I was able to connect the proto shield onto the Arduino Uno.
+Another challenge I faced was that even though I soldering all the wires onto the proto shield, the circuit wasn't working and the flex sensor values were extremely inconsistent.
+I realized that the soldering iron I was using while soldering the wires wasn't good, so as a result, the saughter wasn't going deep enough in the whole.
+I switched to a better soldering iron, and I eventually got the circuit to work successfully.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone